Thank you for your interest in supporting people and planet!

 We appreciate your desire to cut back on paper and do not want to send you unwanted mail - please email email@example.com and we will take you off our Mailing List.
 In the meantime, I hope that you stay up-to-date with RAN's campaigns via our website!

+Yes!
 RAN is a registered 501(c)(3) non-profit organization so gifts made to RAN are tax deductible in the United States to the fullest extent allowed by law.
+To find out if your donation is deductible in your country contact your local tax advisor.
 RAN’s IRS tax ID number is 94-3045180.

-If you would like to dive deeper into our financial information, we post detailed documents from third-party auditors at this page: ran.org/financial_statements.
+If you would like to dive deeper into our financial information, we post detailed documents from third-party auditors at: ran.org/financial_statements.

 You can also view our latest annual report to see your donations’ impact.